RebelTechnology/OpenWareLab/CPlusPlus/README.md

 To make an OWL Patch, all you have to do is create a class that derives from Patch and implement the `processAudio()` method.
 See the [API Documentation](https://www.rebeltech.org/docs/) for reference.

+Practical information on how to create and upload OWL patches is available [here](../OWL_Patches/Creating_Patches.md).

 ## Memory Management